saichandana-j/saichandana-j/README.md

 I'm always excited to work on innovative projects and connect with fellow developers and tech enthusiasts!

 **Currently open to:**
-- Full-time opportunities at top MNCs
+- Full-time opportunities at companies where i can grow
 - Collaborative projects in AI/ML and Full-Stack Development
 - Open source contributions
 - Technical mentorship and knowledge sharing